decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 Just as in [Paxos](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/), the protocol progresses in **views**, each view has a designated **primary** party.
 For simplicity, the primary of view $v$ is party $v \bmod n$.

 Clocks are synchronized, and $\Delta$ (the delay after GST) is known, so set view $v$ to be the time interval $[v(10 \Delta),(v+1)(10 \Delta))$.
-In other words, each $10\Delta$ clock ticks each party triggers a **view change** and increments the view by one.
+In other words, every $10\Delta$ ticks, each party triggers a **view change** and increments the view by one.
 Since clocks are assumed to be perfectly synchronized, all parties move in and out of each view in complete synchrony.

 ## Single-shot Consensus with External Validity

 There is some *External Validity* Boolean function ($EV_{\text{consensus}}$) that is provided to each party. $EV_{\text{consensus}}$ takes as input a value $v$ and a proof $proof$.
 If $EV_{\text{consensus}}(v, proof)=1$ we say that $v$ is *externally valid*.
 A simple example of external validity is a check that the value is signed by the client that controls the asset.
 External validity is based on the framework of [Cachin, Kursawe, Petzold, and Shoup, 2001](https://www.iacr.org/archive/crypto2001/21390524.pdf).

-In this setting, each party has some externally valid *input values* (one or more) and the goal is to *output a single external valid value*, which is a (value, proof) pair with the following three properties:
+In this setting, each party has some externally valid *input values* (one or more) and the goal is to *output a single externally valid value*, which is a (value, proof) pair with the following three properties:

 **Agreement**: all non-faulty parties output the same (value, proof) pair.